 - Each Fund seeks to achieve specified Outcomes, but there is no guarantee that the Outcomes for an Outcome Period will be achieved.
 You fully understand the risks inherent in an investment in a Fund, including that you may lose some or all of your investment. - The Outcomes described in this prospectus are specifically designed to apply only if you hold Shares on the first day of the Outcome Period and continue to hold them on the last day of the Outcome Period.
-You therefore desire to invest in a product with a return that depends upon the performance of the S&P 500 Index and any additional Reference Index (for the Stacker Cap Strategy) over a full Outcome Period. - You are willing to hold Shares for the duration of the Outcome Period or, if you choose to purchase or redeem Shares during the Outcome Period, you understand the associated risks, including that you may receive a very different return based on the Fund's value at the time of your purchase or redemption.
-Investors purchasing Shares of a Fund after the Outcome Period begins can access the Funds' website at www.millimanfunds.com for additional information regarding possible Outcomes depending upon projected index performance. - At the end of any particular Outcome Period, the relevant Fund will reset for a new Outcome Period tied to the same Reference Index(es) and with the same downside protection rate (whether a Buffer Strategy, Floor Strategy or Par Down Strategy), but the potential upside participation rate in the relevant Reference Index(es) (whether a Par Up Strategy, Spread Strategy or Stacker Cap Strategy) may change based on (i) evaluation by Milliman Financial Risk Management LLC, the Funds' investment adviser ("Milliman"), of prevailing market conditions on the first day of the Outcome Period, and (ii) the total number (for the Par Up Rate and Index Caps) or strike price (for the Spread) of long call options contracts on the applicable Reference Index(es) or corresponding ETF(s) that Milliman is able to purchase at that time (the number of which will depend, in part, upon the expected income from the Collateral Portfolio and the Put Spread Strategy).
-You can tolerate fluctuations in the value of the NAV of the Shares prior to the end of the Outcome Period that may be similar to, or exceed, the downside fluctuations in the value of the S&P 500 - Index and additional Reference Index (for the Stacker Cap Strategy). - You understand and accept the risks associated with the Collateral Portfolio and the Put Spread Strategy, including that either or both may (a) cause a Fund not to achieve its investment objective and/or Outcomes or (b) otherwise negatively impact the Fund's Options Strategies. - You understand that the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause a Fund to significantly underperform the S&P 500 Index. - Investors investing in Funds utilizing the Buffer Strategy only: You are willing to be exposed to the downside performance of the S&P 500 Index beyond the stated Buffer at a rate of 1% for each 1% decrease in value of the S&P 500 Index. - Investors investing in Funds utilizing the Floor Strategy only: You are willing to be exposed to the downside performance of the S&P 500 Index prior to reaching the stated Floor at a rate of 1% for each 1% that the value of the S&P 500 Index decreases. - Investors investing in Funds utilizing the Par Down Strategy only: You understand and accept that you may experience losses in excess of the Par Down Rate in a Fund's S&P 500 Index exposure for the applicable Outcome Period at the time of your investment. - Investors investing in Funds utilizing the Par Up Strategy only: You understand and accept that your potential return is limited by the Par Up Rate in effect for the applicable Outcome Period at the time of your investment. - Investors investing in Funds utilizing the Spread Strategy only: You understand and accept that you will forgo any potential gains if the value of S&P 500 Index does not surpass the declared Spread for the applicable Outcome Period at the time of your investment. - Investors investing in Funds utilizing the Stacker Cap Strategy only: - You believe that the value of the S&P 500 Index and/or additional Reference Index will increase over the term of the Outcome Period and you are willing to give up any gains of the Reference Indices in excess of the Index Caps. - You understand and accept that your potential return is limited by the Index Caps and you are willing to forego any gains of the Reference Indices in excess of the Index Caps.
+You therefore desire to invest in a product with a return that depends upon the performance of the S&P 500 Index over a full Outcome Period. - You are willing to hold Shares for the duration of the Outcome Period or, if you choose to purchase or redeem Shares during the Outcome Period, you understand the associated risks, including that you may receive a very different return based on the Fund's value at the time of your purchase or redemption.
+Investors purchasing Shares of a Fund after the Outcome Period begins can access the Funds' website at www.millimanfunds.com for additional information regarding possible Outcomes depending upon projected index performance. - At the end of any particular Outcome Period, the relevant Fund will reset for a new Outcome Period tied to the S&P 500 Index and with the same downside protection rate (whether a Buffer Strategy or Par Down Strategy), but the Par Up Rate may change based on (i) evaluation by Milliman Financial Risk Management LLC, the Funds' investment adviser ("Milliman"), of prevailing market conditions on the first day of the Outcome Period, and (ii) the total number of long call options contracts on the S&P 500 Index or corresponding ETF(s) that Milliman is able to purchase at that time (the number of which will depend, in part, upon the expected income from the Collateral Portfolio). - You can tolerate fluctuations in the value of the NAV of the Shares prior to the end of the Outcome Period that may be similar to, or exceed, the downside fluctuations in the value of the S&P 500 Index. - You understand and accept the risks associated with the Collateral Portfolio, including that it may (a) cause a Fund not to achieve its investment objective and/or Outcomes or (b) otherwise negatively impact the Fund's Options Strategies. - You understand that the performance of the Collateral Portfolio could cause a Fund to significantly underperform the S&P 500 Index. - Investors investing in Funds utilizing the Buffer Strategy only: You are willing to be exposed to the downside performance of the S&P 500 Index beyond the stated Buffer at a rate of 1% for each 1% decrease in value of the S&P 500 Index. - Investors investing in Funds utilizing the Par Down Strategy only: You understand and accept that you may experience losses in excess of the Par Down Rate in a Fund's S&P 500 Index exposure for the applicable Outcome Period at the time of your investment. - Investors investing in Funds utilizing the Par Up Strategy only: You understand and accept that your potential return is limited by the Par Up Rate in effect for the applicable Outcome Period at the time of your investment.